 As is shown on the boring logs in Appendix A, sandy and clayey materials were encountered at this site.
 Typically, sand and clay soils penetrated by geotechnical drilling equipment such as those encountered at this site can be removed with conventional earthmoving equipment.
-Heavy duty excavation equipment will be required to excavate the onsite Marl and Weathered Limestone materials.
-In addition, the contractor should be prepared to encounter competent Limestone.
+Heavy duty excavation equipment will be required to excavate the onsite Weathered Limestone materials.
+In addition, the contractor should be prepared to encounter competent Limestone/Marl (Rock like material).